-Editing your audio is the most time consuming part of the process.
+Editing your audio is the most time-consuming part of the process.
 So getting an experienced podcast editor or audio editor is a good option if you don’t have enough time to work on it personally.
 However, if you’ve done a good job in the video recording process, you’ll probably do very minimal audio editing.
-This may just include adding your intros and outros, if you have one.

 Now, if you are already converting your YouTube videos to podcast episodes, I also wrote another blog post on Five Ways You Can Repurpose Podcast Content for Better Engagement